Romana Ana

 The original plan?
 One single photo for a blog post.
 The result?
 Twenty photos, lots of laughs and a few extra hours of retouching.
 I don’t regret a minute of it! 😊

-I have no idea if the result can be put on the same level as the work of professional photographers, but it doesn’t really matter.
-The whole process was incredibly fun!
-I have role models that I respect immensely – names like Antonín Kratochvíl or Jim Rakette, for example, remain icons for me.
+I have no idea whether the final result would hold up next to the work of professional photographers — and honestly, I don’t care.
+The whole process was incredibly fun.
+I have my great photographic idols — names like Antonín Kratochvíl or Jim Rakete are still unreachable icons for me.